France suggests sanctions could be reimposed if Iran reneges on deal

 Iran has responded by declaring all U.S. forces in the Middle East to be terrorists.
 It has also made threats to close the strategic Strait of Hormuz in the Gulf if Tehran were barred from using it.
 Around 30 percent of the world’s seaborne oil exports pass through the strait.

-While neither Shanahan nor Bolton elaborated on the gist of U.S. intelligence, other U.S. officials told Reuters there were “multiple, credible threats” against U.S. forces on land, including in Iraq, by Iran and proxy forces, and at sea.

-Writing by Peter Graff and Dubai newsroom; Editing by Gareth Jones and John Stonestreet
+Additional reporting by Idrees Ali, David Brunnstrom, Eric Beech and David Alexander in Washington; Writing by Peter Graff, David Brunnstrom and and Dubai newsroom; Editing by Gareth Jones, John Stonestreet and Jonathan Oatis